The basics are important

 I then forwarded the gentlemen then first to my internal job board: Sure you can Best of HR – Berufebilder.de® looking for employees, I like to pass on jobs - but please so that job seekers really have something of it and know immediately what it is about.

-Job markets are still the most important thing
+Job advertisements remain the most important

 Success Factors: Authenticity, findability, text